 Style & Design

-Here’s How to Design a Serene & Warm Minimalist Home
+How to Design a Minimalist Home That Feels Serene & Warm

 Not sure if Marie Kondo is to blame for the rise in minimalist design.
 But, there’s something about minimalist homes and their soothing color palettes, serene bare walls, and plenty of floor space that’s appealing.
 Celebrities like Kim Kardashian are fans of the minimalist interior design aesthetic.
-After all, people left, and right are saying goodbye to their clutter and investing in high-quality pieces that exude nothing else but calmness.
+After all, people left and right say goodbye to their clutter and invest in high-quality pieces that exude nothing else but calmness.

 What is Minimalist Design?

-The style of minimalism is characterized by austerity and understated decoration.
-Think functional furniture, geometric shapes, and neutral color choices.
-Minimalist design is the most very function-based complete with sleek, seamless style.
-The goal is to create a calming, clutter-free environment.
-Minimalism is all about bringing things back to basics.
-Minimalist interior design focuses on omitting the unnecessary, spending a little more time on the details, and embracing the white space.
+The style of minimalism is characterized by austerity and minimal decoration.
+Think functional furniture, geometric shapes, and minimal color choices.
+Minimalist design is the most basic style, looking to be calming and bringing things back to basics.
+Minimalist interior design is about omitting unnecessary details, focusing on more information, and embracing white space.

 Elements that Make a Successful Minimalist Design